I only need to complete one class to graduate. Can I participate in the Spring 2020 Commencement ceremony?

 Yes.
 You may participate in the Commencement ceremony, but you will NOT receive your diploma or transcripts until all holds on your account have been lifted.
 If you have questions regarding holds on your account, please contact your advisor.

 How many tickets will I receive for Commencement?

 The number of tickets granted to each participating student will be determined and announced at GradFest.
 To receive your guest tickets, you must attend GradFest, April 27 – May 1, at your home college.
 At that time, you will also receive your cap and gown, tassel, stoles, and honor cords (if eligible).

 How do I order my cap and gown?

 You can order your gown through our partner, Jostens.
 For more information and to place your order, visit the “Cap and Gown” page.
-Be sure that you order from the college you will be graduating from (Projected Graduation College)– you can confirm this by logging in to the student portal at my.ccc.edu, then going to “My Academic Plan.”
+Be sure that you order from the college you will be graduating from (Projected Graduation College) – you can confirm this by logging in to the student portal at my.ccc.edu, and then going to “My Academic Plan.”
 Your Projected Graduation College is listed at the bottom of this page.
 The deadline for ordering your cap and gown is Thursday, April 2, 2020.